-Even from the illustration and from Tom’s reputation I pieced together this is a kind film-noir frolic and that’s exactly what is on offer.
-The story follows Grey, a washed out drifter with no clear idea or centralized compass on where he wants to be - he only knows that he must find his foster sister before the excesses of the world kill her.
+Even from the illustration and from Tom’s reputation, I pieced together this is a kind film-noir frolic and that’s exactly what's offer.
+The story follows Grey, a washed out drifter with no clear idea or centralized compass on where he wants to be - he only knows he must find his foster sister before the excesses of the world kill her.
 After both of them escaped the tortuous embrace of abusive foster parents, their crimes have seen them go in different directions … and his sister only desires reconciliation when death is just around the corner.
 After another vanishing act he follows her again – this time into the bustling heart of

-The first thing that jumped out at me is the prose: Tom’s style is immediately accessible and I’ve always been partial to writers who are not afraid to lay on heavy doses of metaphor.
-It was a little gyrating at the beginning to be sucked into a hard-boiled world set in the present day (let’s face it, most of us are conditioned to see this world through black and white sepia mirroring the styles of a bygone era).
-But this knee-jerk reaction is probably caused by not having read far and wide enough in the genre.
-Having never tackled a tome by Elmore Leonard, unfortunately this reviewer’s familiarity with the genus extended no further than films like Get Shorty with the locale setting of Mulholland Drive
+The first thing that jumped out was the prose: Tom’s style is immediately accessible and I’ve always been partial to writers who are not afraid to lay on heavy doses of metaphor.
+Though somewhat grating at the beginning: to be sucked into a hard-boiled world set in the present day (let’s face it, most of us are conditioned to see this world through black and white sepia mirroring the styles of a bygone era).
+But this knee-jerk reaction is probably caused by not reading far or wide enough in the genre.
+Having never tackled a tome by Elmore Leonard, unfortunately my familiarity with the genus extends no further than films like Get Shorty with the locale setting of Mulholland Drive

-Like other Tasmaniac titles, this one is short and slips by with the speed of our protagonist Grey experiencing a chemical high.
-There are cool vintage cars, porn stars and pimps; there are movie stars and murders.
+Like other Tasmaniac titles, this one is short, sliping by with the speed of our protagonist Grey experiencing a chemical high.
+There are cool vintage cars, porn actors and pimps; there are movie stars and murders.
 And underlying all of it is the mystique and allure of what it is to come to

 for the first time.
 Also, it wouldn’t be a Tasmaniac edition if it didn’t have a lengthy and very entertaining foreword - this time by Patrick Lussier.
 Hollywood